mattbalmer/mb-scrollbar/README.md

 The roster div will stay at whatever dimensions your CSS dictates, and anything inside will expand infinitely in whatever direction you specify in the config.

+### Resizing

+One option to recalculate the size of the container is to set the `autoResize` config option to `true`.
+When the plugin detects a child element has been added/removed, it will automatically recalculate.

+This option is not always ideal, and in some older browsers, may not work as expected.
+Another option, to call the recalculate function manually.
+A small Service is provided to make this easy, though the `recalculateScrollbars` event may also be broadcast, if you prefer.

+    // Option 1
+    $scope.$broadcast('recalculateScrollbars');

+    // Option 2 - This option is preferred of the two.
+It wraps the call in a short timeout to allow the scope to compile.
+It also requires the `ngScrollbar` Service to be injected ngScrollbar.recalculate();

 ## Configuration

 You should pass an object as the value of `ng-scrollbar`.
 Here is an example with all of the attributes you may set.
 Shown values are the default values.